DevNambi/blog-drafts/uw - 20 - time to graduate.md

 **It's About Time**

-Colleges don't have a fixed price for a degree; they charge for each day/quarter/year you're enrolled.
-Each year, students have to adjust their finances to handle different sets of loans, grants, and tuition rates.
+Colleges don't have fixed prices for degrees; they charge for each day/quarter/year you're enrolled.
+Students adjust their finances each year to handle different combinations of loans, scholarships, grants, and tuition.
 State funding is similar: public institutions are often funded by giving a certain amount per student, per year.

-If students could graduate faster without sacrificing the quality of their education, then everyone would benefit.
-Students would graduate with less debt and more time in their lives.
-Federal and state coffers would pay less per student, allowing scarce government funds to go further.
-Universities could admit more students with their increased capacity.
+Everyone would benefit if students graduate faster without sacrificing the quality of their education.
+Students would have less debt, governments would spend less per student, and universities would have a greater capacity to admit students.

-Let's ask a broad question: **what are the barriers, good and bad, that prevent students from graduating quickly?**
+**What are the barriers, good and bad, that prevent students from graduating quickly?**

 ### Hoops and Hurdles